 - The students are to be able to discuss macroeconomic problems by means of various model-based approaches and as part of this be able to account for strengths and weaknesses in connection with different macroeconomic models.

-The students shall have an ethical awareness of the basic conflicts of interests and goal conflicts related to economic policy, including the goal conflict between efficiency and income equalization.
+The students shall have an ethical awareness of the basic conflicts of interests and macroeconomic objectives related to economic policy, including the potential conflict between macroeconomic efficiency and income equality.

 The students shall be able to assess a macroeconomic problem from different angles with respect to the economic interests of various groups.

-The students are to develop a critical sense regarding possible divergences between stated political goals and ambitions and the probable actual effects of economic policies.
+The students are to develop a critical sense regarding possible divergences between stated political objectives and ambitions and the probable actual effects of economic policies.